clivetong/Talks/SomeC#Features/README.md

 ### What we are doing today

-- We'll go through the C# changes in reverse chronological order
+- C# changes in reverse chronological order
   - Talk about the feature
   - Any questions?
   - Any discussion on usefulness and whether we should use it in the code base